metablaster/WindowsFirewallRuleset/Readme/ProblematicTraffic.md

 - It's not possible to create rules based on adapters which are not configured for IP, hidden, virtual or what ever doesn't matter, adapter must have IP address but doesn't have to be connected to network.
+- Hyper-V virtual adapter is reconfigured on every computer restart which could be the cause of our rule being no longer valid.
 - Additional investigation is needed.